Myth-busting Productivity Experiments That Will Change Your Habits Forever

 Fritz J. Roethlisberger documented the results of the Hawthorne Studies in 1939 in Management and the Worker.
 The conclusions about worker productivity were in sharp contrast to the conventional perceptions of that time citing that financial reward was the most conducive to worker productivity.
 Instead, greater productivity resulted when management made workers feel valued and aware that their concerns were taken seriously.

-These were groundbreaking concepts in the 1930s, but from the leadership point of view today, organisations that do not pay sufficient attention people are consistently less successful than those that do.
+These were groundbreaking concepts in the 1930s, but from the leadership point of view today, organizations that do not pay sufficient attention people are consistently less successful than those that do.

 Disclaimer: this next experiment caused 14% of the employees of a billion-dollar company to quit.
 But don’t rush into conclusions quite yet!